Prince Rupert's cube: Other polyhedra

 A polyhedron $P$ is said to have the Rupert property if a polyhedron of the same or larger size and the same shape as $P$ can pass through a hole in $P$.
 All five Platonic solids—the cube, regular tetrahedron, regular octahedron, regular dodecahedron, and regular icosahedron—have the Rupert property.
 Of the 13 Archimedean solids, it is known that at least these ten have the Rupert property: the cuboctahedron, truncated octahedron, truncated cube, rhombicuboctahedron, icosidodecahedron, truncated cuboctahedron, truncated icosahedron, truncated dodecahedron, and the truncated tetrahedron, as well as the truncated icosidodecahedron.

 Cubes and all rectangular solids have Rupert passages in every direction that is not parallel to any of their faces.

 Another way to express the same problem is to ask for the largest square that lies within a unit cube.
 More generally, Jerrard & Wetzel (2004) show how to find the largest rectangle of a given aspect ratio that lies within a unit cube.
 As they observe, the optimal rectangle must always be centered at the center of the cube, with its vertices on the edges of the cube.
 Depending on its aspect ratio, the ratio between its long and short sides, there are two cases for how it can be placed within the cube.
 For an aspect ratio of $\sqrt2$ or more, the optimal rectangle lies within the rectangle connecting two opposite edges of the cube, which has aspect ratio exactly $\sqrt2$.
 For aspect ratios closer to 1 (including aspect ratio 1 for the square of Prince Rupert's cube), two of the four vertices of an optimal rectangle are equidistant from a vertex of the cube, along two of the three edges touching that vertex.
 The other two rectangle vertices are the reflections of the first two across the center of the cube.
 If the aspect ratio is not constrained, the rectangle with the largest area that fits within a cube is the one of aspect ratio $\sqrt2$ that has two opposite edges of the cube as two of its sides, and two face diagonals as the other two sides.

-Eleven of the 13 Catalan solids and 87 of the 92 Johnson solids—all but gyrate rhombicosidodecahedron $J_{72}$, parabigyrate rhombicosidodecahedron $J_{73}$, metabigyrate rhombicosidodecahedron $J_{74}$, trigyrate rhombicosidodecahedron $J_{75}$, and paragyrate diminished rhombicosidodecahedron $J_{77}$—are known to have the Rupert property.
+Eleven of the 13 Catalan solids and 87 of the 92 Johnson solids are known to have the Rupert property.
 The Catalan solids for which the Rupert property is not known are the deltoidal hexecontahedron and pentagonal hexecontahedron.
+The Johnson solids for which the Rupert property is not known are the gyrate rhombicosidodecahedron $J_{72}$, parabigyrate rhombicosidodecahedron $J_{73}$, metabigyrate rhombicosidodecahedron $J_{74}$, trigyrate rhombicosidodecahedron $J_{75}$, and paragyrate diminished rhombicosidodecahedron $J_{77}$.